ben-wheeler/Algorithms-and-Data-Structures-Implementations/README.md

 - Creation of elements in the first or last positions of the list.
 - Deleting elements in first or last positions.
 - Ability to print all values in list.
+- See full list of functions within `struct LinkedList`

 **Compile and Run using:** `make LinkedList`